julien-kv/Money-Manager-Application-/README.md

 For Running this Application in your iOS devices
 -----------------------------------------------

-1: Install the podfile
+1: Install the podfile <br>
-2: open MoneyManagerDemo.xcworkspace file
+2: open MoneyManagerDemo.xcworkspace file <br>
-3: We have used some external fonts in this app, so you need to add the fonts to the info.plist file
+3: We have used some external fonts in this app, so you need to add the fonts to the info.plist file <br>